RPL process of Assessment

 EQASA will assist all RPL candidates throughout the process.
 Assistance will be through different channels, namely individual face-to-face appointments, telephonic contact, e-mail and the postal service.

-(1) A prospective candidate submits a CV to EQASA, and if necessary, he or she will have an interview with the Executive Director to assess whether he or she is a candidate.
-In the case of RPL coach applicants, the CV must include detailed information on the competition disciplines taught and achievements of the applicant’s pupils.
+(1) A prospective candidate submits a CV to EQASA, and if necessary, he or she will have an interview with the Managing Director to assess whether he or she is a candidate.
+In the case of RPL instructor/coach applicants, the CV must include detailed information on the competition disciplines; achievements of the applicant and instruction and achievement of pupils.

 (2) Candidates download the RPL application form.

-(3) The candidate views the relevant subjects listed in the EQASA syllabus and/or the Skills Development Programme and decides from which modules or unit standards he or she believes he or she could, on the basis of his or her experience, be granted exemption.
+(3) The candidate views the relevant subjects listed in the EQASA syllabus and decides from which modules they believes they could, on the basis of their experience, be granted credits.

 (4) Candidates complete the RPL application indicating the modules for which RPL is being applied and return it to EQASA with payment of the fee in full.

-(5) If assessment of modules claimed is through portfolios, the candidate completes the portfolio and submits it.
+(5) If assessment of modules claimed is through a portfolio of evidence (POE), the candidate completes the portfolio and submits it.

-(6) Application is reviewed by the RPL panel and the Executive Director gives feedback to the applicant - this will take from three to six weeks.
+(6) Application is reviewed by the RPL panel and the Managing Director gives feedback to the applicant - this will take from three to four weeks.

-(8) The RPL panel assesses the portfolio or challenge examination and awards or declines credit.
+(8) The RPL panel assesses the POE and/or challenge examination and awards or declines credit.

 (9) The results are sent out by the CEO.